JCMais/node-libcurl/README.md

 The code provides Typescript type definitions, which should document most of the API.

 Almost all [CURL options](https://curl.haxx.se/libcurl/c/curl_easy_setopt.html) are supported, if you pass one that is not, an error will be thrown.

+For more usage examples check the [examples folder](./examples).

+## Supported Libcurl Versions

+The addon is only tested against libcurl version `7.50.0` and the latest one available.

+The code itself is made to compile with any version greater than `7.32.0`, any libcurl version lower than that is **not** supported.

 ## Detailed Installation